w3c-cg/cloud-edge-client/README.md

 # Cloud-Edge-Client Coordination CG

-This is the repository for Cloud-Edge-Client coordination work.
+This was the repository for Cloud-Edge-Client coordination work.
-You're welcome to contribute!

 **Charter**: https://www.w3.org/community/cloud-edge-client/